The Allbritton Spotlight: Lucy De Souza

 The Allbritton Center for the Study of Public life supports engaged scholarship on and off the Wesleyan campus.
 We define “Engaged Scholarship” as partnerships of university knowledge and resources with those of the public and private sectors to enrich scholarship, research, creative activity, and public knowledge; enhance curriculum, teaching and learning; prepare educated, engaged citizens;…

 1 Year Out is an interview series highlighting alumni from the class of 2014 who are engaged in public service, entrepreneurship, or nonprofit work in any capacity- through their employment, a volunteer position, or on the side.
-How are you involved in public service, entrepreneurship, or nonprofit work?
-I am an entrepreneur working on a co-founded startup and…
+So tell me about your life 1 Year Out of Wesleyan!
+Since completing a meandering cross-country road trip with…